-Throughout the medieval history a number of dominant dynasties, namely, the Cholas (3rd century to 13th century) of southern India, the Mughuls (1526 AD to 1707 AD) of northern India, the Rajput of western India (the state of Rajasthan), the Pala dynasty of eastern India, the Chalukays, the Pallavas, the Delhi Sultan had control their own area.
-Some time they made a number of bloody battles for different reasons.
+Throughout the medieval history a number of dominant dynasties, namely, the Cholas (3rd century to 13th century) of southern India, the Mughals (1526 AD to 1707 AD) of northern India, the Rajput of western India (the state of Rajasthan), the Pala dynasty of eastern India, the Chalukyas, the Pallavas, the Delhi Sultan had control their own area.
+Sometimes they made a number of bloody battles for different reasons.

 After 6th century the Pallavas and the Pandyas regained the century.
 But there was a little known of Cholas during the succeeding three centuries until the attainment of Vijayalaya in 850 AD.
 Around 850 AD, Vijayalaya rose in power and he rescued the Chola Dynasty from Pandyas and Pallavas and captured yhe capital city Thanjavur and established the line of the medieval Cholas.
 After 9th century, Cholas became strongest dynasty of the southern India and they control a wide range of region in total southern India and the surroundings state.
 Under Rajaraja Chola I and Rajendra Chola I, the empire became powerful in the field of army, finance and culture in South Asia and South-east Asia.
 The Pandyas in south India rose to the position of a large power who expelled the Hoysala Dynasty who were partners of the Cholas from Tamil country and subsequently causing the end of the Cholas themselves in 1279 AD.